 Before the liquid leaves the body as urine, the kidney further fine-tunes the composition of the urine through a process known as tubular secretion.
-During this, potassium enters urine, as well as fine-tunes the pH balance of bodily fluids by hydrogen ion secretion.
+During tubular secretion, potassium and hydrogen ions enter the urine from the blood stream.
+This process helps keep the pH of the blood balanced.

 At the tip of each nephron, a tiny capillary called a glomerulus intertwines with a tubule.
 A tubule is a microscopic tube used to collect urine.
 This is where waste leaves the blood and enters the urinary system.